Generic selectors

 Using the above-mentioned criteria, the displaced meniscal fragments were assigned clock position.
 These are shown in the representative images.

-A displaced meniscal fragment arising from the posterior horn and body of medial meniscus of right knee was seen at 5 o’clock position [Figure 3a].
+A displaced meniscal fragment arising from the posterior horn and body of medial meniscus of the right knee was seen at 5 o’clock position [Figure 3a].
 This corresponded to the fragment being displaced in the inferior coronary recess [Figure 3b].

 Figure 3:

-(a) Axial proton density fat saturated (PDFS) image of a 35 years old patient with history of trauma to the right knee shows a displaced medial meniscal fragment (arrow) arising from its posterior horn and body at 5 o’clock position. (b) Coronal proton density fat saturated (PDFS) image of the same patient shows the displaced fragment in the inferior coronary recess (horizontal arrow).
+(a) Axial proton density fat saturated (PDFS) image of a 35 years old patient with a history of trauma to the right knee shows a displaced medial meniscal fragment (arrow) arising from its posterior horn and body at 5 o’clock position. (b) Coronal proton density fat saturated (PDFS) image of the same patient shows the displaced fragment in the inferior coronary recess (horizontal arrow).

 There was a displaced meniscal fragment arising from the anterior horn and body of medial meniscus at 9 o’clock position [Figure 4a].
 The sagittal image showed the medial meniscal fragment displaced into the intercondylar region [Figure 4b].